luapower/glue/glue.md

 ### Caveats

-This only works if glue itself can already be found and required (chicken/egg catch22 and the rest).
-The path is relative to the current directory, it stops working if the current directory is changed.
+This only works if glue itself can already be found and required (chicken/egg problem).
+Also, the path is relative to the current directory, so this stops working if the current directory is changed.
-The assumption is that if you can do chdir() then you can also do getfullpath() or at least getcurrentdir(), and thus correct `glue.bin` in time with:

-	glue.bin = getfullpath(glue.bin)

-or

-	glue.bin = getcurrentdir() .. '/' .. glue.bin

 --------------------------------------------------------------------------------------------------------------------------